doitintl/amazon-q-business-workshop/chat/README.md

 ![chat-8](./img/chat-8.png)
 As you can see, the email template is generated with Wednesday's lunch special menu.

 Since users can ask any information from Q Business, this may introduce risks or lead to unintended usage.
-[The next part](../ctrl/README.md), we are going to control the input using Admin controls and guardrails.
+[In the next part](../ctrl/README.md), we will manage user input using admin controls and guardrails.